 Subsecs. (g), (h).
 Pub.
-L. 113-281, §221(b)(1)(B)(ii), redesignated subsec. (h) as (g).
+L. 113-281, 221(b)(1)(B)(i), redesignated subsec. (h) as (g).
 Former subsec. (g) redesignated (f).

-§58.
+§313.
 Centers of expertise for Coast Guard prevention and response

-- (a) ESTABLISHMENT.-The Commandant of the Coast Guard may establish and operate one or more centers of expertise for prevention and response missions of the Coast Guard (in this section referred to as a "center"). - (b) MISSIONS.-Any center established under subsection (a) shall- - (1) promote, facilitate, and conduct- - (A) education: - (B) training; and - (C) activities authorized under section 93(a)(4): - (2) be a repository of information on operations, practices, and resources related to the mission for which the center was established; and - (3) perform and support the mission for which the center was established. - (c) JOINT OPERATION WITH EDUCATIONAL INSTITUTION AUTHORIZED.-The Commandant may enter into an agreement with an appropriate official of an institution of higher education to- - (1) provide for joint operation of a center; and - (2) provide necessary administrative services for a center, including administration and allocation of funds.
+(a) ESTABLISHMENT.-The Commandant may establish and operate one or more centers of expertise for prevention and response missions of the Coast Guard (in this section referred to as a "center").

+(b) MISSIONS.-Any center established under subsection (a) shall-

+(1) promote, facilitate, and conduct-

+(A) education;

+(B) training; and

+(C) activities authorized under section 504(a)(4);

+(2) be a repository of information on operations, practices, and resources related to the mission for which the center was established; and

+(3) perform and support the mission for which the center was established.

+(c) JOINT OPERATION WITH EDUCATIONAL INSTI-TUTION AUTHORIZED.-The Commandant may enter into an agreement with an appropriate official of an institution of higher education to-

+(1) provide for joint operation of a center; and

+(2) provide necessary administrative services for a center, including administration and allocation of funds.